Deeping St Nicholas: History

 In the 1086 Domesday Book, the village is written as "Estdeping".

 From John Marius Wilson's 1872 Imperial Gazetteer of England and Wales:

 DEEPING FEN, a fen and a chapelry in Bourn district, Lincoln.
 The fen lies on the North Drove and the South Drove drains, between Market-Deeping and Spalding; and comprises upwards of 30,000 acres.
 About one-half consists of enclosed commons, included in parishes; and the rest is extra-parochial.
 The chapelry comprises the extra-parochial part; was constituted in 1846; bears the alternative name of Deeping-St. Nicholas; lies adjacent to North Drove railway station, and 5 miles WSW of Spalding; and has a post office, of the name of Deeping-St. Nicholas, under Spalding.
 Acres, 16, 290.
 Real property, £27, 681.
 Pop., 1, 180.
 Houses, 184.
 The living is a vicarage in the diocese of Lincoln.
 Value, £210.
-Patrons, the Trustees of the late W. Stevenson, Esq.
-The church was built in 1846.
+Patrons, the Trustees of the late W. Stevenson, Esq..
+St. Nicholas's church was consecrated in 1846.

-The Church of St Nicholas was built in 1846, in, nominally, the ecclesiastical parish of Deeping St Nicholas (the civil parish came into existence on 30 June 1856).
-In practical terms, the church became a temporary chapel-of-ease since Deeping St Nicholas was at first administered spiritually as a chapelry of St John's Spalding.
+There is some evidence that before 1846, a building located in what is now the village centre was used as a school and also functioned as a chapel-of-ease.
+The new church replaced this older, provisional chapel-of-ease which historically fell under the ecclesiastical supervision of Sts.
+Mary & Nicolas church in Spalding - the vicar was Rev. Dr. William Moore, father of Canon Moore who succeeded him.
+When consecrated St. Nicholas's became a temporary chapel-of-ease in the district, called, in 1846, the "Ecclesiastical District of St. Nicholas Church in Deeping Fen".
+Other sources have suggested St. Nicholas's 'parent' church was Spalding St. John's, but this cannot have been the case: St Johns was itself not built until 1874/5, a generation later than Deeping St. Nicholas.
 In 1853 the chapelry was disbanded and the (ecclesiastical) parish became fully operational when the first resident incumbent perpetual curate, Revd.
-Lewis E M Barnwell, was inducted and installed (the first incumbent of all, from 1846 to 1853, was not resident: he was Reverend Charles B Bellairs, who was resident in Bedworth, Warwickshire.)
-In 1849, according to the 1849 Clergy List, there was a curate, Reverend Charles B Reid but where he lived is uncertain as the newly-built vicarage was not completed until 1853.
+Lewis Edward Masters Barnwell, was inducted and installed (the first incumbent of all, from 1846 to 1853, was not resident: he was Reverend Charles B Bellairs, who was resident in Bedworth, Warwickshire.)
+With the installation of Edward Barnwell (the church registers clearly show this was the style the priest preferred to use) and the formation of the civil parish of Deeping St. Nicholas in 1856, the long title for the district slowly began to fade away and was not used after the 1860s.
+In 1849, according to the 1849 Clergy List, there was a curate, Reverend Charles Burton Reid but where he lived is uncertain as the newly-built vicarage was not completed until 1853.
 The church was built by Charles Kirk, an architect from Sleaford, in Decorated style common in older surrounding churches.